Double Key Encryption frequently asked questions

 Where can I store Double Key Encrypted documents?

 You can store Double Key Encrypted documents on-premises or in the cloud.
 In the cloud, you can move encrypted content to SharePoint Online and OneDrive for Business.
 Since Microsoft doesn't have access to your private key, the encrypted data remains opaque to Microsoft.
-This also means that you can't view the encrypted documents online in Office Web Apps.
+Because the data is opaque to Microsoft services, you can't view the encrypted documents online in Office Web Apps.

 What regions and languages is Double Key Encryption available in?
 Is Double Key Encryption available worldwide?